hslatman/caddy-crowdsec-bouncer/README.md

 import (
   cmd "github.com/caddyserver/caddy/v2/cmd"
   _ "github.com/caddyserver/caddy/v2/modules/standard"

-  // the format-encoder is used to write logs using Nginx format _ "github.com/caddyserver/format-encoder"

   // import the http handler
   _ "github.com/hslatman/caddy-crowdsec-bouncer/http"
   // import the layer4 matcher (in case you want to block connections to layer4 servers using CrowdSec)